cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/5-migration-prod.md

     --yes
 ```

-It returns you the second proposal id:
+This returns you the second proposal id:

 ```yaml
 - attributes: